aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/downsampleoptions/_index.md

 ```

 Specifies the threshold resolution in pixels per inch.
 If resolution of an image in the document is less than threshold value, the downsampling algorithm will not be applied.
 A value of 0 means the threshold check is not used and all images that can be reduced in size are downsampled.

+ **Remarks:**

 The default value is 0.

 **Returns:**
 int - The corresponding  int  value.